TomRadford/WikiFast/README.md

 ## How?

 I used React, Router and one or two packages to build this along with vanilla CSS.
-I wanted to wrap my hea around memoization and debouncing so that's been implemented here too.
+I wanted to wrap my head around memoization and debouncing so that's been implemented here too.

 The memoization is very trival - having just wrapped the API query in Lodash's memoize function.
 Debouncing has been done by setting a 1 second delay everytime the search bar value changes.